 Health.
 Your health increases by 10.

 Age.
-Duergar mature at the same rate as humans, but they’re considered young until they reach the age of 50, On average, they live about 350 years.
+Duergar mature at the same rate as humans, but are considered young until they reach the age of 50, On average, they live about 350 years.

 Size.
 Duergar stand between 120 and 150 centimeters tall and average about 60 kilos.
 Your size is Medium.